rhk7913/archlinux.github.io/index.md

 Press "ESC" and type :wq to save the changes to the /etc/hosts file and to exit vim.

 ## Setup network manager

+**Disclaimer:** Do not use the apt command to install any package or manager in Arch! pacman is the correct command for installation related commands in this distribution.
+I accidentally used apt in my first attempt to install the network manager and it would not install.
+I then realized it was the command used for Ubuntu, Debian, and other related distributions, not Arch.

 The following commands will install a network manager: